Authoritarianism

 By Contested Histories Initiative

 On Vallabhai Jhaverbhai Patel’s 143rd birthday, Prime Minister Narendra Modi unveiled India’s tribute to him in the form of the world’s tallest statue.
 Standing at 182 metres, the Statue of Unity is almost double the height of the Statue of Liberty.
-It was revealed with military celebration and Hindu inaugural… Read More
+It was revealed with military celebration and Hindu… Read More

 #94